Frequently Asked Questions

 Where do Lottery proceeds go?

 Washington's Lottery is a state agency with approximately 144 employees involved in financial, operational, sales and marketing, legal, security, and other key day-to-day functions.
 Lottery is supervised by Director Marcus Glasper, who was appointed by Governor Jay Inslee in March 2018.
 The Lottery is overseen by a five-person Lottery Commission whose powers are to establish and approve sound operating practices.

 The Commission members do not work at the Lottery, but have other full-time occupations.
 Each Commission member attends important Lottery Commission meetings every other month and stays in close contact with the director of the Lottery to participate fully in major Lottery issues.
 Commission members are appointed to a six-year term by the Governor and approved by the state Senate.

 Wasn't the Lottery supposed to pay for schools?

 Lottery proceeds benefit the Washington Opportunity Pathways Account (WOPA).
-The majority of lottery money going to beneficiaries are dedicated WOPA to support programs such as the State Need Grant, the State Work Study program and early learning.
-Once the required contribution is made to WOPA, the remaining lottery money goes to the Education Legacy Trust Account, the Economic Development Reserve Account, the Problem Gambling Account, and the Stadium and Exhibition Center.
+The majority of Lottery money going to WOPA is dedicated to programs such as the Washington College Grant (formerly known as the State Need Grant), the College Bound Scholarship program, the State Work Study program and Early Childhood Education and Assistance Program.
+Once the required contribution is made to WOPA, remaining Lottery money goes to the, the Economic Development Reserve Account, the Problem Gambling Account, and the Stadium and Exhibition Center.

 Where and how can I buy a Lottery ticket?